-Reading Well Books on Prescription helps you to understand and manage your health and well-being using self-help reading.
+Reading Well helps you to understand and manage your health and wellbeing using self-help reading.
 The scheme is endorsed by health professionals and supported by public libraries.
 Health professionals involved in the book selection process never have any conflict of interest with the titles selected for each book list.

-There are currently three book lists available: Reading Well Books on Prescription for common mental health conditions, Reading Well Books on Prescription for dementia and Reading Well for young people and Reading Well for long term conditions.
+There are currently four book lists available: Reading Well Books on Prescription for common mental health conditions, Reading Well Books on Prescription for dementia and Reading Well for young people and Reading Well for long term conditions.

-Reading Well Books on Prescription is delivered by The Reading Agency in partnership with the Society of Chief Librarians as part of the Society of Chief Librarians’ Universal Health Offer.
-It is funded by Arts Council England and The Wellcome Trust.
+Reading Well is delivered by The Reading Agency in partnership with the Society of Chief Librarians as part of the Society of Chief Librarians’ Universal Health Offer.
+It is funded by Arts Council England and Wellcome.